CERTCC/CERT-Guide-to-CVD/docs/executive_summary.md

 software-dependent systems, making it nearly impossible to avoid participating in the world without the potential to be affected by security vulnerabilities.
-CVD is not a perfect solution, but it stands as the best we\'ve found so far.
-We\'ve compiled this guide to help spread the practice as widely as possible.
+CVD is not a perfect solution, but it stands as the best we've found so far.
+We've compiled this guide to help spread the practice as widely as possible.

 Six [appendices](Appendices_49414192.md) are provided containing